At the end of this chapter, students should be able to:

 |Phosphates||apatite||Ca5(PO4)3(F,Cl,OH)||Fertilizer, teeth, bones|

 Many of these carbonate rocks contain fossils, and comprise many common rocks on Earth’s surface, including limestone.
-Though some calcite and dolomite can form via evaporation, the carbonate minerals in limestone and related rocks come directly from the fossils.
+Though some calcite and dolomite can form via evaporation, the carbonate minerals in limestone and related rocks come directly from the fossil organisms.
 Over time, the calcite in shells, claws, antennae or other marine organism hard parts break down and blend together to form the limestone rock.
-So, while limestones can have large, easy to see fossils, most limestones, even that seem fossil-free, are actually the product of former life.
+So, while limestones can have large, easy to see fossils, most limestones, even those that seem fossil-free, are actually the product of former life.
 Carbonate minerals are salts built around the carbonate ion (CO3-2) where calcium and/or magnesium replace the hydrogen in carbonic acid (H2CO3).
 Calcite and its related form aragonite are secreted by organisms to form shells and physical structures like corals.
 Many such creatures draw calcium and carbonate from ocean water where dissolved bicarbonate ions (HCO3-1) are present.
 As seen in the mineral identification section below, calcite is easily dissolved in acid and thus effervesces in dilute hydrochloric acid (HCl) as shown in this video.
 This dilute acid is often carried by geologists in the field as well as used in mineral identification labs.

 3.4.2 Oxides, Halides, and Sulfides